leonzhang51/b2b-commerce/.github/instructions/database.instructions.md

 - Write idempotent migration scripts.
 - Always test migrations in a staging environment before production.

+MVP note: Encapsulate database access behind Repository classes in `src/models/` or `src/lib/repositories`.
+Repositories expose small primitives (find, insert, update) and are used by Use-cases.
+This allows easier swapping of persistence layers and simplifies testing.

 ## Data Integrity

 - Use foreign key constraints for referential integrity.